AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

    Grant applicants, if you are planning to use Aalto Research Software Engineers service, feel free to contact us at rse-group at aalto.fi, or fill out our `request form <https://selfservice.esupport.aalto.fi/ssc/app#/order/2026/>`__.

-   This page is currently (2021-08) a draft for feedback.
-Please send corrections to the person that send this page to you, or rse-group at aalto.fi
+   This page is currently (2021-08) our best understanding of what is possible.
+However, we are still exploring what works and doesn't, so contact us early so we can work out bugs together.
+Please send corrections to us.

 If you've decided you would like to use the :doc:`research software engineer <index>` services in your project for a long period, you might want to write it directly into your grant proposals.
-First off, your research will be better because you can you can assign porting/optimizing/scaling of codes, data management and open science, automation, and so on for the RSEs, while concentrating the main project resources on the actual research question.
-Second, it may make your proposal more attractive.
+If written correctly, this can increase your competitiveness: your research will be better because you can you can assign porting/optimizing/scaling of codes, data management and open science, automation, and so on for the RSEs, while concentrating the main project resources on the actual research question.